In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 Plan your trip in advance to see if you can stay with family and friends to cut down on accommodation costs, or borrow an extra vehicle instead of paying for a car rental.
 Planning ahead will also ensure access to some of the best deals and offers available.

-Do you have any travel hacks to share?
+Do you have any travel hacks you use to cut business costs?